taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Majhee: **"Se você ficar...
 Eu sempre lhe devo uma dívida de gratidão... e eu juro, vou proteger você e suas famílias de qualquer maneira que eu puder."**

-*translate: "If you stay...I will forever owe you a debt of gratitude...and I swear, I will protect you and your families in any way that I can."*
+*translation: "If you stay...I will forever owe you a debt of gratitude...and I swear, I will protect you and your families in any way that I can."*

 **"6 months later: Massachusetts, USA"**